Sophie Ecclestone

-Sophie Ecclestone (born 6 May 1999) is an English cricketer who plays for Lancashire, North West Thunder, Manchester Originals, Sydney Sixers, UP Warriorz and England.
+Sophie Ecclestone (born 6 May 1999) is an English cricketer who plays for Lancashire, North West Thunder, Manchester Originals, UP Warriorz and England.
 In December 2018, the International Cricket Council (ICC) named her the Emerging Player of the Year.
 At the end of the ICC Women's T20 World Cup in March 2020, she became the world's number one bowler in Women's Twenty20 International (WT20I) cricket.
 In July 2021, Ecclestone was named the ICC Women's Player of the Month for June 2021.
+She was named as one of the 2025 Wisden Cricketers of the Year.

 Early life

 Ecclestone was born in Chester, Cheshire, and raised in Helsby, a village in the same county.
 From when she was a young child, she, her older brother, James, and her father, Paul, played cricket or football outside their home, on a daily basis.
 She also displayed proficiency at cricket.

 Ecclestone considers that her brother James, who taught her how to play both football and cricket, has been the biggest influence on her career.
 She received her formal cricketing education at Alvanley Cricket Club in Helsby, where her father was the junior coordinator, and she was the only girl on the club's pathway.
 She joined the club's junior section at seven years of age, and entered the Cheshire U13s pathway just two years later.
 When Ecclestone made her debut for the Alvanley boys' first team, James was one of her teammates.